gravymond/dotfiles/README.md

 # gravymond dotfiles
-these are the dotfiles i use across both my desktop and laptop. they're a mishmash of a bunch of other configs and scripts i found across the internet. they are not well documented.
+these are the dotfiles i use across both my desktop and laptop. they're a mishmash of a bunch of other configs and scripts i found across the internet. they are not very well documented.

 ## included configs